-All new graduate students who have or will have instructional responsibilities must enroll in the non-credit course UNIV 400A (Professional Development for Graduate Teaching Assistants); if applicable, UNIV 400 (B), which is designed for international graduate students, or UNIV 400C ("Future Professor Track").
-(Non-International Musicology and Music Education students who are aiming at a career in academia are encouraged to choose UNIV 400C).
+All new graduate students who have or will have instructional responsibilities must enroll in the non-credit course UNIV 400A (Professional Development for Graduate Teaching Assistants), or UNIV 400C ("Future Professor Track").
+International students can also enroll in UNIV 400C; UNIV 400B is for international students who need support with mastering spoken English.
 This required course consists of seminars, led primarily by faculty, that focus on effective professional communication skills and that provide teaching assistants with opportunities to discuss and reflect upon their instructional roles.
-New graduate students with TA responsibilities are also expected to attend the campus-wide TA orientation in August, and to be aware of the policies and guidelines presented in the University's TA Manual, which is available online at students.case.edu/education/courses/gradta/documents/tamanual.html.
+New graduate students with TA responsibilities are also expected to attend the campus-wide TA orientation in August, and to be aware of the policies and guidelines presented in the University's TA Manual, which is available online at http://students.case.edu/academic/workshops/gradta/documents/tamanual/.